 Because of the similarities in the design, the Apollo City is often compared against the Zero 9.
 The deck is one of the points where these two scooters differ the most.

 In fact, the deck of the Apollo City is quite easily recognizable because of its rounded corners and elliptical shape, which is a brilliant idea in my opinion, because when the corners of the deck are rectangular and too pronounced, they will do more damage to the objects you hit while carrying your scooter (and trust me, you will hit objects when carrying your scooter).

 The kickstand is located near the middle of the deck, which makes the scooter pretty stable when leaning on it.
 I think that the kickstand would be better if it were just a bit longer.

 Instead of the typical cylindrical shape, the stem of the Apollo City comes with an angled, almost rectangular-shaped stem, which is both more stable and more aerodynamic.

-The brakes of the Apollo City are my personal favorite feature, easily one of its strongest selling points.
+The brakes of the Apollo City are one of my personal favorite features, and easily one of its strongest selling points.

 The rear wheel has a drum brake which will require practically no maintenance on your behalf, and the front wheel has a mechanical disk brake that will ensure you get a very short stopping distance.
 In addition, the scooter has an electronic braking system that regenerates the battery when the brakes are used.